meaningfy-ws/er-system/docs/schema/entity.md

-# Slot: originator
+# Slot: entity

-_The ID or URI of the request originator._
+_The data about the entity to be resolved._

 __